-Reference date for adjustment to annual term of BIH series is 1980.0.
-Reference date for adjustment to annual term of ILS series is 1970.0.
+Reference date for adjustment of annual and semiannual terms of BIH series is 1980.0.
+Reference date for adjustment of annual and semiannual terms of ILS series is 1970.0.

-Combined EOP Series: COMB2002
+Combined EOP Series: COMB2003

-A Kalman filter was used to combine the BIH series with the adjusted space-geodetic series that comprise SPACE2002 after first applying to the BIH series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
-The resulting combined Earth orientation series, COMB2002, consists of values (Figure 4) and 1 σ standard errors (Figure 5) for polar motion, Universal Time, and their rates that span from January 20.0, 1962 to January 11.0, 2003 at daily intervals and which is available in versions whose epochs are given at either midnight or noon.
+A Kalman filter was used to combine the BIH series with the adjusted space-geodetic series that comprise SPACE2003 after first applying to the BIH series the uncertainty scale factors and corrections to the bias, rate, annual, and semiannual terms that are given in Tables 3 and 4.
+The resulting combined Earth orientation series, COMB2003, consists of values (Figure 4) and 1σ standard errors (Figure 5) for polar motion, Universal Time, and their rates that span from January 20.0, 1962 to January 31.0, 2004 at daily intervals and which is available in versions whose epochs are given at either midnight or noon.
 Leap seconds have been restored to UT1 and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for these effects that were originally used to remove them: namely, the Yoder et al. (1981) model for the solid Earth tides and the Kantha et al. (1998) model for the ocean tides.
 The full amplitude (i.e., no tidal terms attenuated) of the effects of the solid Earth and ocean tides at the epoch of the time tag were added back to the UT1 values.
-Semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the COMB2002 UT1 values.
+Semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the COMB2003 UT1 values.

-A COMBINED EARTH ORIENTATION SERIES: COMB2002
+A COMBINED EARTH ORIENTATION SERIES: COMB2003

 Figure 4.
-Plots of the x-component of polar motion (4a), y-component of polar motion (4b), UT1-UTC (4c), and excess length-of-day (4d) as given by the combined Earth orientation series, COMB2002.
+Plots of the x-component of polar motion (4a), y-component of polar motion (4b), UT1-UTC (4c), and excess length-of-day (4d) as given by the combined Earth orientation series, COMB2003.
 The discontinuous changes in the plot of UT1-UTC are caused by the presence of leap seconds.
 Prior to the introduction of leap seconds in 1972, Coordinated Universal Time (UTC) was adjusted by introducing step and rate changes designed to keep it close to UT1 (e.g., IERS 1997, Table II-3), the effect of which is also readily apparent in 4c.
 Note that the UT1-UTC values displayed in 4c include the tidal variations, whereas the excess length-of-day values shown in 4d do not.

-A COMBINED EARTH ORIENTATION SERIES: COMB2002
+A COMBINED EARTH ORIENTATION SERIES: COMB2003

 Figure 5.
-Plots of the 1σ formal errors of the x-component of polar motion (5a), y-component of polar motion (5b), UT1-UTC (5c), and excess length-of-day (5d) as given by the combined Earth orientation series COMB2002.
+Plots of the 1σ formal errors of the x-component of polar motion (5a), y-component of polar motion (5b), UT1-UTC (5c), and excess length-of-day (5d) as given by the combined Earth orientation series COMB2003.